NiuBClass666/DemoWebApplication/README.md

-# THis is a simple NodeJS web application
+# THis is a Insight Data Science fellow's project

-NodeJS template credit to miiro@getintodevops.com
+credit to ZhangWS